Configuring single sign-on (SSO) with Azure

 For EU partners, please use https://app.eu.myglue.com

-Finally, head back to the Azure portal and navigate to Azure Active Directory > Enterprise applications.
+Finally, head back to the Azure portal and navigate to Microsoft Entra ID > Enterprise applications.
 Locate and open your newly created application in the list.
 In the left-hand menu, click Properties.
 Review the User assignment required toggle options:

 • If you toggle the switch to YES, then users must first be assigned to this application before being able to access it.
 You will need to grant each new Azure user access to MyGlue.